Dumaguete Photo gallery: nudibranchs and sea slugs

 Kuro sap-sucking slug (leaf sheep), Costasiella kuroshimae

-rabbit sap-sucking slug, Costasiella usagi
+Rabbit sap-sucking slug, Costasiella usagi

-ornate sap-sucking slug, Elysia marginata
+Ornate sap-sucking slug, Elysia marginata

 Freckled sea hare, Aplysia parvula (nigrocincta)